vaslabs/talos/site/src/main/tut/dashboard/hystrixDashboard.md

 import akka.http.scaladsl.server.Route
 import akka.actor.ActorSystem
-import akka.util.Timeout

 import scala.concurrent.Future

 import talos.http.HystrixReporterDirective

-def hystrixReporterDirective(implicit actorSystem: ActorSystem, timeout: Timeout): Future[Route]  =
+def hystrixReporterDirective(implicit actorSystem: ActorSystem, clock: Clock): Route  =
-    new HystrixReporterDirective().hystrixStreamHttpRoute.run(Clock.systemUTC())
+    new HystrixReporterDirective().hystrixStreamHttpRoute
 ```

-So far Talos is opinionated over Akka but the plan is to make it more generic in the future.
+So far Talos is opinionated over hystrixStreamHttpRouteAkka but the plan is to make it more generic in the future.